Achillea millefolium L.

 Bloom Time: June to September

-Achillea millefolum is a flowering plant, up to 2.6 feet (80 cm) tall, with branched, bright green stalks at the peak.
+Achillea millefolum is a flowering plant with branched bright green stalks at the peak.
+It grows up to 2.6 feet (80 cm) tall.
 Leaves are alternately arranged and hairy.
-The white flower heads are about 0.12 inch (3 mm) wide, 0.2 inch (5 mm) long and are combined in thyroid tassel.
+The white flower heads are about 0.12 inches (3 mm) wide, 0.2 inches (5 mm) long, and combined in thyroid tassel.

 How to Grow and Care

 It is most often propagated by division, so chances are you'll buy your Yarrow as a plant.
 Space your plants 12 to 24 inches (30 to 60 cm) apart if you're planting more than one plant.

 You can also start your Yarrow from seed.
 Start seeds indoors about six to eight weeks before your last frost date.
 Sow the seeds in moist, regular potting soil.
 The seeds should just barely be covered by the potting soil.
 Place the pot with the seeds in a sunny and warm location.

 Depending on the conditions, the seeds should germinate in 14 to 21 days.
 You can speed up the germination by covering the top of the pot with plastic wrap to keep in moisture and heat.
 Remove the plastic wrap once the seeds have sprouted.

 Whether your plants are grown from seed or bought as full plants, you will want to plant them in full sun.
 They thrive in various soils but do best in well-drained soil.
 Yarrows will even grow in very poor dry soils with low fertility soil.

 See more at How to Grow and Care for Yarrow.

 - Achillea millefolium 'Red Beauty'